dwhitacre/tm-medals/README.md

 The nginx loadbalancer, aka ingress, is simply the public nginx docker image configured with the nginx conf in `ingresssim/nginx.conf`.
 This is used in the docker compose step to properly emulate how the app and api will behave in a more k8s like environment where the services are behind an ingress-nginx deployment.

 This only really should be run directly when composing all the services together via docker compose.

-### TmioSim

-This is a simulator of trackmania io's APIs using mockoon.
-If you want to make changes to this you will likely want to download the mockoon GUI, though direct changes to the json are technically supported as well.
-This is used in all local environments by default to avoid hitting tm's api unecessarily for development and testing purposes.